heySourabh/PracticeCodeForStudents/README.md

 `gcc -Wall *.c -I./include -lm -o output.exe`

 I have tested the code only on Ubuntu 16.04.
-On other distributions of Linux it should have no problems.
+Nevertheless, on other distributions of Linux it should have no problems.

 For Windows using Visual Studio will most probably work, as the code uses only standard libraries.